desmos-labs/desmos/x/posts/spec/02-concepts.md

 a post.

 ### URI
 The URI address referencing the media.
-It is represented by a `string`.

 ### Mime type
 The [mime type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) of the media.
-It is represented by a `string`.

 ## Poll
 The Poll structure represents a poll attached to a post.

 ### Question
 The question field define the question of the poll.
-It is represented by a `string`.

 ### Provided answers
 The possible answers choices the users have to reply the poll.
 They are represented by a `ProvidedAnswer` structure.